majorleaguetagpro/Rules/README.md

     5. Each team picks one person to compete in a five minute match of Duel.

 ### Section 3 - Maps
-1. The pick/ban process for selecting maps will be as follows:
+1. The pick/ban process for selecting maps will occur in the following order:
     1. The higher seeded team will decide if they want to go first, or second.
     2. Team "A" will ban one of the 7 regular season maps.
     3. Team "B" will ban one of the 6 remaining maps.